balashev/spectro/docs/objects.rst

 B-spline continuum
 ------------------

-The continuum that is constructed using B-spline with the point choosed by holding **b** key (see tutorial :ref:`constructing-continuum` and :ref:`keyboard`).
+The continuum that is constructed using B-spline with the point choosed by holding **b** key (see :ref:`tutorial` and :ref:`keyboard`).
 It is marked as object 1 on the Figure.

 Line labels
 -----------

 Line labels (objects 2, 3, 4, 5 in the figure) indicate possible positions of the absorption/emission lines corresponding to atomic/molacular transitions.
-The vertical position of the line label is tight to the spectrum and the horizontal position can be changed either by moving line labels (using drag by mouse and keyboard) or by setting appropriate redshift in the redshift field in the :ref:`control-panel`.
-There are useful interaction actions with line labels that ease the exploration of the spectrum:
+The vertical position of the line label is tight to the spectrum, while the horizontal position can be changed either by moving line labels (using drag by mouse and keyboard) or by setting appropriate redshift in the redshift field in the :ref:`control-panel`.
+One can add/remove line labels using :ref:`console` commands: ``show <species>`` and ``hide <species>``.
+There are useful representations and interaction actions with line labels that ease the spectral analysis:

+* **SHIFT + DRAG**: move the line label by changing its redshift.

 * **LEFT ARROW** and ***RIGHT ARROW**: move the line label by changing its redshift.

 * **SHIFT + LEFT ARROW** and **SHIFT + RIGHT ARROW**: move with wider step.

-* **SHIFT + DRAG**: move the line label by changing its redshift.

 * **SHIFT + LEFT CLICK**: set line label as a reference line (see object 3), the top axis will be scaled with velocity offset from this line.